-The Waste Management Plan will be applicable during the Construction and Operational phases of the landfill and the temporary hazardous waste storage facility and will be for use by the Contractors and the sub contractors that will be involved during the Construction phase.
+The Waste Management Plan will be applicable during the decommissioning and will be for use by the Contractors and the sub contractors that will be involved during the closure of the site.
 Although many of the Waste Management procedures have already been included in the general and operation EMP, the Eskom, Subcontractors, on site workers and other suppliers are expected to adhere to both the specifications of the general EMP and the WMP procedures for the duration of the contract.

-Table 4: Operational Environmental Management Plan for the proposed Waste Disposal site and Temporary Hazardous Waste Storage Facility
+Table 4: Decommissioning Waste Environmental Management Plan for the rock dump